SC-TPP/LGBF/README.md

 - Ranking_Type
     > Either Ascending (aim to minimise), Descending (aim to maximise) or Goldilocks (aim closest to defined mid-point)
 - NumberFormat_NoText
-    > Number format that can be used to round the value appropriately without adding string elements
+    > Number format that can be used to round the value appropriately without adding string elements - doesn't work with plotly but works for PowerBI and Excel based reporting
 - Source
     > Text Field containing the information from the LGBF metadata for the source of the data.
 - Numerator_Multipier